 Welcome to Year 3!

 Year 3 is a hardworking, friendly and motivated cohort!
 Class 7 is taught by Miss Marshall and Class 8 is taught by Mrs Haslam.
 Mrs Dickens, Miss Fell, Mr Shaw and sports coaches also support the cohort.

-Our Year 3 shared text, ‘The Iron Man’ by Ted Hughes has helped us develop key reading skills such as retrieving and recording information and explaining words and phrases in context.
+Our Year 3 shared text, ‘Escape from Pompeii’ has helped us develop key reading skills such as retrieving and recording information, explaining words and phrases in context and making inferences.
 We are also getting much better at visualising events and using evidence to predict what might happen next.
 We have made progress in questioning and wondering about the texts we read.

 - Fantastic Mr Fox by Roald Dahl

 - The Owl Who Was Afraid of the Dark by Jill Tomlinson

 - The Iron Man by Ted Hughes

 - The Lion, the Witch and the Wardrobe by C.S.
 Lewis

 We continue to read a wide variety of genres such as fiction, non-fiction and poetry.

 This half term, we have developed a Year 3 poetry table and pupils are ‘picking up a poem’ and reading aloud with expression.
 Some of the Year 3 favourites are ‘Spaghetti, Spaghetti’, ‘On the Ning Nang Nong’ and ‘Chocolate Cake’ We enjoy reading poems by Michael Rosen and Spike Milligan.